chef-boneyard/chef-dk/README.md

 to install the cookbooks on another machine.
 The policy lock can be uploaded to a Chef Server (via the `chef push` command) to apply the expanded run list and locked cookbook set to nodes in your infrastructure.
-The Policyfile feature is currently incomplete and of beta quality; changes to the Chef Server APIs will need to be implemented before the feature is production-ready.
-The feature currently operates in a compatibility mode.
 See the POLICYFILE_README.md for further details.

 ### `chef push`
 `chef push POLICY_GROUP` uploads a Policyfile.lock.json along with the cookbooks it